Hyperactive drinking and unjustified smiling were just some habits Franco-US writer Meaghan Beatley had to lose to act ‘typically French’.

 9. Asking for a doggie bag

-First off, if you were to ask your waiter for a doggie bag, I’d expect he’d look puzzled for a minute, then, depending on your restaurant’s level of service, possibly hand you a Chihuahua fashioned into a purse.
+If you were to ask your waiter for a doggie bag, I’d expect he’d look puzzled for a minute.
+Then, depending on your restaurant’s level of service, possibly hand you a Chihuahua fashioned into a purse.
 Doggie bags are not a thing in France.
-In fact, asking for a puppy with handles might be better than actually requesting your waiter to wrap up your leftover food – a preposterous and downright barbaric suggestion.
+In fact, asking for a puppy with handles might be better than actually requesting your waiter to wrap up your leftover food.